 Trustee fees don’t come directly out of the grantor’s pocket.
 Instead, they’re paid out of the trust’s assets.

 Depending on what you specify in the trust document, they can be paid once per year or biannually, though it’s more common for trustee fees to be paid quarterly.

 It’s also important to note that trustees are entitled to reimbursement for any expenses they pay out of pocket.
 That includes things like travel expenses, storage fees, taxes, insurance or other expenses they incur related to the management of the trust.

 Those expenses are reimbursable, regardless of whether the trust document specifies any guidelines for reimbursement.
-The trustee would, however, need to keep accurate records of their out of pocket expenses, including mileage, to be able to claim reimbursement.
+The trustee, however, would need to keep accurate records of their out-of-pocket expenses, including mileage, to be able to claim reimbursement.

 How Trustee Fees Are Taxed